minya/videodlbot/README.md

 - Due to Telegram API limitations, videos larger than 50MB cannot be sent
 - Some websites may implement anti-scraping measures that could prevent downloads
+- Access is restricted to users specified in the `ALLOWED_USERS` setting for security

 ## Deployment